 - Service & Repair

-Sharing a platform with the Jeep Compass and Dodge Caliber, the Patriot is supposed to be the most rugged of the three.
+Sharing a platform with the Jeep Compass, the Patriot is supposed to be more rugged.
 It seats five people.
 To give its macho looks some teeth, the Patriot is available with two four-wheel-drive systems.
 The more capable of the two gets Jeep's Trail-Rated designation, meaning it can meet certain off-road standards for traction, water fording, ground clearance and more.
 Patriot competitors include the Ford Escape, Honda CR-V and Subaru Forester.

-The Patriot has a seven-slot grille, round headlights and trapezoidal wheel-well openings.
-Last year, the crossover got a new front bumper that repositioned the standard fog lights.
+The Patriot has a seven-slot grille, round headlights and trapezoidal wheel openings.
 Other exterior features include:

 Two rows of seats provide room for five.
 All Patriot models have a rechargeable flashlight.
 Other interior features include: